-Rule 9A - Verizon will have appropriate staff and support to ensure and oversee privacy compliance throughout the business.
+Rule 9A - Group Members will be responsible for and able to demonstrate compliance with this Policy and Verizon will have appropriate staff and support to ensure and oversee compliance with this Policy throughout the business.

 Verizon has appointed its Director, Privacy Policy & Compliance International as the person to oversee and ensure compliance with this Policy, supported by legal and compliance officers at regional and country level who are responsible for overseeing and enabling compliance with this Policy on a day to day basis.